CCMS-UCSD/GNPSDocumentation/docs/featurebasedmolecularnetworking.md

 The Feature Finding Molecular Networking brings together LC-MS feature detection tools (e.g. MZmine2, OpenMS, MS-DIAL, MetaboScape), molecular networking (GNPS, http://gnps.ucsd.edu), and other in silico annotation tools, such as Sirius, CSI:FingerID, or Network Annotation Propagation.

+## What is Feature Based Molecular Networking

+Feature Based Molecular Networking is a new way to create molecular networks that utilizes feature detection tools to provide quantification information paired with molecular networking.
+This is in difference from [classic molecular networking](networking) that

+## Why Feature Based Molecular Networking

 The key improvements of the new Feature Finding Molecular Networking are:

 1. Importing quantitative information derived from the feature detection tools into the molecular networks